 Registration, Tuition, and Withdrawal:

-community Association’s Board of Directors and is based on the projected budget for the school year.
-Any
+of Rabbit Creek Community Association’s Board of Directors and is based on the projected budget for the school year.

 Board of Directors.
 Should unforeseen increases in costs arise during the school year the options will

 be presented to the parents at a Parent Advisory Committee meeting, and input provided by the parents prior to any tuition

 Tuition is due the first of each month.
 If tuition is not received by the tenth of the month, a late charge of $25.00